MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/guides/toast-notifications.md

 The only difference when migrating app notification code from UWP to WinUI 3 is in handling the activation of notifications.
 Sending and managing app notifications remains exactly the same.

+> [!NOTE]
-> [!NOTE] The term "toast notification" is being replaced with "app notification".
+> The term "toast notification" is being replaced with "app notification".
 These terms both refer to the same feature of Windows, but over time we will phase out the use of "toast notification" in the documentation.

+> [!NOTE]
+> **Some information relates to pre-released product, which may be substantially modified before it's commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.**

 ## Activation differences